c-marieeee/cover_two/README.md

 ### Scripts

 - **scripts/**
-  - `update_cover_two.sh`: Script to fetch and update the block list.
   - `reload_pf.sh`: Script that enables the PF firewall, reloads the general firewall rules from `/etc/pf.conf` and updates the blocklist with new IP addresses from `/etc/pf.blocked`.